 Obedience dog training is the foundation for building a strong relationship between you and your dog.
 It is fun and necessary for dogs of all breeds, even the little ones!
 It gets your dog thinking and learning and therefore leads to less boredom which leads to less problems.
 If you’re doing it right, your dog should be tired after working with you and look forward to the training sessions.
-Our Long Island obedience dog trainers have studied and practiced the proper way to teach obedience commands to your dog so that the response to each command is absolute.
+Our Long Island Dog Training staff have studied and practiced the proper way to teach obedience commands to your dog so that the response to each command is absolute.

 Many people think they are teaching obedience to their dog if they have their dog sit right before they give a treat or give paw.
 Sit is an obedience command, but will your dog sit without a food reward?
 Will your dog stay in the sit position until released?
 If not, then you probably aren’t conducting true obedience training with your dog.